praekeltfoundation/vumi/docs/intro/tutorial01.rst

 .. note:: Philosophy

     A *transport worker* is responsible for sending messages over and receiving messages from some communication medium.
-For this example we are using a very simple transport that interacts with a user over telnet.
+For this example we are using a very simple transport that communicates over Telnet.
 Other transport mechanisms Vumi supports include SMPP, XMPP, Twitter, IRC, HTTP and a variety of mobile network aggregator specific messaging protocols.
 In subsequent parts of this tutorial we'll be using the XMPP transport to communicate over Google Talk.

 In a commandline session you should now be able to connect to the *transport worker* via telnet::